The iTind procedure delivers rapid relief of enlarged prostate symptoms through a clinically-proven, minimally invasive outpatient treatment.

 Is the treatment permanent?

-Durability has been demonstrated in clinical studies out to three years in terms of symptom improvement, urinary flow and quality of life in a significant number of patients.1 The iTind procedure does not preclude retreatment or other BPH treatments, should they be needed or desired in the future.
+Durability has been demonstrated in clinical studies out to at least 4 years in terms of symptom improvement and quality of life in a significant number of patients.3 The iTind procedure does not preclude retreatment or other BPH treatments, should they be needed or desired in the future.

 Are there any contraindications?

-Depending on your lifestyle and anatomy, the iTind procedure may not be the best treatment for you.
+Depending on your medical history and anatomy, the iTind procedure may not be the best treatment for you.
 Consult with your doctor to determine whether the iTind procedure is right for you.

 What clinical data is available on the iTind procedure?